Table of Contents

 - Secondly, it directly facilitates the reduction in monitoring costs.

 2. Optimize EC2 instance configuration

 However, the amount of data that needs to be processed at any given moment only needs half the processing power and memory.
-By reducing the instance configuration by half, it will cut your costs in half.
+Reducing the instance configuration by half will cut your costs in half.

 In this scenario, it will take much longer to process the data, than to simply increase the EC2 instance capability to 16 processors and 32GB memory.
 The reduced time costs will make up for the increased processing costs and most likely reduce the overall costs.
 Doubling the processing speed should reduce the time by up to 50%.

 The EC2 cost model section above highlights that utilizing reserved instances and spot instances (instead of on-demand instances) will reduce your EC2 costs by up to 75% and 90%, respectively.

 Therefore, an excellent way to dramatically reduce EC2 costs is to either pre-pay for computing time or process your company’s data when spot instances become available.
 There can be several negatives to using reserved instances and spot instances, the most significant one being that you won’t always be able to process the data in real time.

 There is no doubt that the on-demand model is the premier version with access to unlimited time and resources.
 The focus ultimately comes down to deciding whether on-demand processing is something your organization needs or not.
 And the best way to determine the answer to that question is by examining use cases.